Golf on ESPN: 2010s

+2020s

 In October 2018, it was announced that early-round and weekend morning coverage of the PGA Championship would move from TNT to ESPN beginning 2020, with ESPN+ holding rights to stream supplemental coverage prior to ESPN's broadcast window, and during CBS weekend windows.
 As with the Masters, the coverage is co-produced by CBS Sports with the involvement of personalities from both networks.

+In 2020, ESPN+ reached an agreement with the PGA Tour for the exclusive rights to PGA Tour Live, the tour's subscription video service, beginning in 2022.
+ESPN+ has access to more than 4,000 hours of live golf from 36 tournaments.

 For the 2022 PGA Championship, ESPN announced that it would air a secondary broadcast modeled after its Monday Night Football with Peyton and Eli broadcasts for Monday Night Football, which will feature ESPN's new lead NFL commentator Joe Buck (in his first on-air appearance at ESPN after leaving Fox—where he had also briefly served as a golf commentator), ESPN golf analyst Michael Collins, and various celebrity guests (such as Buck's NFL partner Troy Aikman, Fred Couples, Ken Griffey Jr., J. J. Watt, and Peyton and Eli Manning—who will produce the broadcast, among others).
 It will serve as the opening hour of ESPN's coverage for each round of the tournament, after which it will air on ESPN2 (first and second rounds) or ESPN+ (third and final rounds).

+In 2022, 30 for 30 aired the film Shark about Greg Norman's epic collapse at the 1996 Masters Tournament.

+On December 7–10, 2023, ABC and ESPN aired the inaugural World Champions Cup.
+The tournament featured three teams; Team International, Team Europe and Team USA.
+It was the first golf coverage to air on ABC since 2018.

+On May 17, 2024, ESPN was praised for their breaking news coverage of Scottie Scheffler's arrest at the 2024 PGA Championship.

+In August 2024, ESPN+ announced it would begin airing coverage of the Western Amateur Golf Championship.